rbaumgar/monitor-demo-app/README.md

 So the number of API calls to *hello* is **greetings**.

-# Build an image with podman
+# Build an image with Podman

 ```shell
 $ mvn clean package -DskipTests